pk7zuva/Circle_finder/README.md

 Welcome to the Circle_finder wiki!

-### This is step by step guide to run Circle_Finder.
+### Following are the step by step guide to run Circle_Finder.
 Use the below steps if your read length <100 bases

 Step 1: Clone the repository
 -------------------------------------------------------------------------------------------------------